-A Guide On How To Find A Good Local Builder
+Tips To Ensure You Hire A Good Local Builder

 If we haven’t personally experienced a nightmare with a rogue construction company, then we’ve heard it from a loved one or on the television.
 Everyone is aware of the array of potential dangers that come alongside hiring a dishonest business or individual and trusting them with your home.
-As a consumer, you are protected by three statutory terms; these are the following:
+Our builders in Milton Keynes, in particular, have worked with several clients in the past to rectify the damage caused by another trader who has provided a poor standard of work.
+With this in mind, before delving into our tips, we wanted first to highlight the fact that as a consumer, you are protected by three statutory terms.
+These are the following:

 - Reasonable Care & Skill – You are entitled to terminate your contract, refuse to pay or ask for money back if you believe that your selected company is not acting with ‘reasonable care and skill’.